 Thus far scientists have proposed multiple hypotheses to explain Hessdalen lights.
-Some are really exotic: thus, for example, it has been proposed that lights are created by the ignition caused by the presence of scandium – very rare metal.
-This seems to be far from correct – for example, scandium is found in higher densities elsewhere and in these places, there is not observed such phenomenon.
+Some are really exotic: thus, for example, it has been proposed that lights are created by the ignition caused by the presence of scandium – a very rare metal.
+This seems to be far from correct – for example, scandium is found in higher densities elsewhere, and in these places, there is no observed phenomenon.